RendijsSmukulis/codevoid.io/content/building-docker-image-aiohttp-hello-world.md

     web.run_app(app, port=5858)

 Install the dependencies listed in requirements.txt by running `pip install -r requirements.txt`.
-You can now run the service, and will see it's running on port 5858 after it starts:
+You can now run the service by running `python server.py`, and will see it's running on port 5858 after it starts:

 ```
 Connected to pydev debugger (build 163.10154.50)